Alumni & Friends Tour: June 4-12, 2022

 • Once you process through Irish immigration (passport control) and retrieve your luggage on the Sunday morning, a Georgia Southern University representative will welcome you in the Arrivals Hall at Dublin Airport.
 Multiple refreshment options are available in the Arrivals Hall.

-• In general, there are non-stop flights to Dublin from a number of US airports, including (but not limited to): Atlanta; Charlotte; Washington-Dulles; New York-JFK; Newark; Philadelphia; Boston, and Chicago.
-(Currently, some of those options have been suspended due to Covid-19.)
+• In general during the summer, there are non-stop flights to Dublin from a number of US airports, including (but not limited to): Atlanta; Charlotte; Orlando; Washington-Dulles; New York-JFK; Newark; Philadelphia; Hartford; Boston, Chicago, Seattle, San Francisco, and Los Angeles.
+Covid-19 has impacted several routes, but services are gradually being restored

 • Travelers from Savannah may be interested to know that Aer Lingus, the Irish national airline, partners with Jet Blue.
 On an Aer Lingus-issued ticket, you can fly from Savannah to New York-JFK (Terminal 5) with Jet Blue and then, without a change of terminal, board a direct-to-Dublin Aer Lingus flight.
 Some folks appreciate the convenience of not having to transfer from one terminal to another.